ingo/ingo.github.io/_recipes/pita_bread.md

 time: About 2 hours
 title: Pita Bread
 ---

+And once you get the hang of it, it’s not difficult.
 Is it worth making pita at home?
 Absolutely.
 Store-bought pita (like store-bought sandwich bread) is often several days old.
 For the best flavor, try to get freshly milled whole-wheat flour.
 Even though only a little is called for in the recipe, it makes a difference.

 ### Ingredients